hugowentzel1/sunspire-web-app/test-results/show-support-final-Show-Support-Page-Final---Live-Preview-chromium/error-context.md

   - text: Estimates generated using NREL PVWatts® v8 •
   - img
   - text: Mapping & location data © Google
-  - paragraph: Powered by Google
+  - paragraph: Powered by Your Company
 - alert
 - heading "We use cookies to improve your experience" [level=3]
 - paragraph: